 Mike has served as Commander at the West campus, as Commander of the Support Services Division at the Tempe campus and as Assistant Chief of Support Services of the department.
 Michael is currently the Chief of Police since 2014.

-He is a graduate of the PERF SMIP (Senior Management Institute for Police) Program, AZPOST Leadership in Police Organizations and has completed numerous law enforcement related training courses.
-He is also currently the president of the Board of Directors for Community Bridges Inc. (CBI) and Vice Chair of the East Valley Chiefs of Police Association.
+He is a graduate of the PERF SMIP (Police Executive Research Forum Senior Management Institute for Police) Program, AZPOST Leadership in Police Organizations, and has completed numerous law enforcement related training courses.
+He is also currently the immediate past president of the Board of Directors for Community Bridges Inc. (CBI) and Chair of the East Valley Chiefs of Police Association.

-During his time as Chief ASU Police, the R.A.D. course was revived and expanded.
-Now, R.A.D. is offered to men and women.
-As well as an Advanced R.A.D. course for women who have completed R.A.D.
+During his time as Chief ASU Police, the R.A.D.
+(Rape Aggression Defense) course was revived and expanded.
+Now, R.A.D. is offered to men and women, as well as an advanced R.A.D. course for women who have completed R.A.D.
 Basic.